arnowelzel/timed-content/readme.txt

 Plugin to show or hide portions of a Page or Post at a specified time after loading.

 == Description ==

-The Timed Page/Post Content plugin allows users to specify that a portion of a Page or Post should appear/be visible or disappear/be invisible based on given time characteristics.
-The plugin provides two functions:
+The Timed Page/Post Content plugin is a marketing tool that allows users to specify that a portion of a Page or Post should appear/be visible or disappear/be invisible based on given time characteristics.
+Suppose, for example, you embed a video into a Post; once the viewer has enough information from the video, the request to take a specific action can be set to appear.

 * A "client-side" shortcode that allows the marking of content to appear or disappear after a given time interval; a "fade" effect is included.
 This functionality is intended to be used for special effects only, as content marked in this manner